 - pure maple syrup, for serving

-- Cover with aluminum foil and refrigerate overnight, or bake right away.
+- Cover with aluminum foil and refrigerate overnight, or bake it right away.

-- Take the casserole out of the fridge while the oven is preheating.
+- Take the casserole out of the fridge and let it sit on the counter while the oven is preheating.

 - Bake, covered, for 30 minutes.

-- Remove foil and continue to bake for about 20 more minutes or until custard has set.
+- Remove the foil and continue to bake for about 20 more minutes or until the custard has set.

-- Remove from oven and let stand 15 minutes before serving.
+- Remove from oven and let stand 15 minutes before cutting and serving.

 - Apples: I like to use any fresh apples I have on hand, mostly Honeycrisps, but Granny Smith apples are good to use, as well as Jonathans.

 - Freezing French Toast Casserole: Fully cooked casserole can be frozen – cover with a couple of layers of foil and freeze for up to 3 months.
-However, I suggest freezing it before baking because it results in a better, more firm texture.
+However, I suggest freezing the French toast casserole before baking because it produces a better, more firm texture.

 - Baking: This casserole can be baked right away, or for a better-tasting French toast, prepare the casserole, but don’t bake it.
-Cover the baking dish with foil, store it in the fridge, and let the casserole sit overnight.
+Cover the baking dish with foil, store it in the fridge, and let the casserole sit overnight or for at least 4 hours – this gives the bread a chance to soak up the egg custard.

 Nutritional info is an estimate and provided as courtesy.
 Values may vary according to the ingredients and tools used.
 Please use your preferred nutritional calculator for more detailed info.